 Antiretroviral therapy keeps the immune system healthy and reduces the risk of transmitting the virus to virtually zero.

 The sooner a person receives a diagnosis, the sooner they can begin treatment.
 Early treatment can improve the person’s outlook and lower the risk of the virus passing on to others.

 Antiretroviral therapy keeps the immune system healthy and prevents the virus from transmitting.
 It benefits a person regardless of the stage of HIV.

 - suppresses viral activity

-- increases the individual’s immunity and chance of a longer lifespan
+- increases the person’s immunity and lifespan

 - Reducing stress: Stress weakens the immune system and increases the risk of developing other illnesses and opportunistic infections.

-Other factors affecting progression
+Other factors that affect the progression

-- HIV subtype
+- the HIV subtype

 - the presence of other infections